By Dr. TRACY MOUNTFORD on Bunion Treatment

 Consultations for bunion removal surgery, hammertoe and tailor’s bunion treatments are available at The Private Clinic in London Harley Street.
 The surgery itself is performed at the state-of-the-art medical facility on Fitzroy Square in the heart of London.
 Contact us today to make an appointment and benefit from a ground-breaking approach that is exclusive to The Private Clinic, our sister clinic.

-Consultations with Orthopaedic Consultant Surgeon Dr Andrea Bianchi are £200, which includes a complimentary x-ray of the foot.
-Prices for minimally invasive keyhole bunion surgery are £4,600 for one bunion and £7,600 for both feet to be treated.
-Mr Bianchi treats one foot at a time.
+Consultations with Orthopaedic Consultant Surgeon Mr Andrea Bianchi are £200, which includes an x-ray of the foot.
+Prices for minimally invasive keyhole bunion surgery are £5,500 for one bunion and £4,300 for the second foot to be treated.
+Mr Bianchi usually recommends treatment of one foot at a time, further details can be discussed in the consultation.

-Contact our clinics in London and Buckinghamshire to book an appointment!
+Contact our clinics in London to book an appointment!

 A bunion, medically known as Hallax Valgus is a deformity of the foot often around the big toe.
 In most cases, a bony lump will appear on the outside edge of the foot which then form over time as your big toe pushes against your next toe.
 This forces the joint of your big toe to grow and stick out the side of your foot.